V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/burly/z-axis.md

     We are using the ball bearing as a thrust bearing (not the right type of bearing but it is a tiny load).

 At this point hang the assembly off the edge of a table.
-Make sure the rails are sitting flat on the table, if it is not loosen, push down on the rails, and tighten the toolmount screws.
+Make sure the rails are sitting flat on the table, if it is not loosening, push down on the rails, and tighten the tool mount screws.
 If the rails are twisted it will rock back and forth…that is bad.

 ---